 As Maya Angelou once said "I've learned that people will forget what you said, they'll forget what you did but they'll never forget how you made them feel."

 The way your customers feel when they leave your store is crucial.
 You may think you've said the right things, if the customer thinks you didn't he'll leave the store unsatisfied.
 And it's really difficult to undo that feeling.

-Get weekly blog updates
+Get monthly blog updates

 Customer Centricity Cookbook

 All the ingredients you need for a customer-centric culture